baofinance/harbor/README.md

 ## Reserve pool

 Provides discounts for beneficial user actions.
-The reserve pool is filled with a percentage of the fees collected, and can be filled with other mechanisms
+The reserve pool is filled with a percentage of the fees collected, and can be filled by other mechanisms, e.g. simply transferring the collateral token to it.

 # Development